GIS4DEV/GIS4DEV.github.io/_posts/2021-11-23-site-review.md

   - Malawi Vulnerability Model & Uncertainty
   - Humanitarian GIS

+- Do posts cite appropriate readings?
+- Is any proofreading / revision necessary?
+- Does the most misinterpret anything from the reading, or miss something important for the argument being made?
+- Are posts related to a workshop activity using data for that workshop and linking to relevant repositories?

 ### Labs

+- There are *three* labs thus far:
+  - Dar es Salaam Resilience in PostGIS SQL
+  - Chicago COVID-19 Spatial Accessibility in Python
+  - Twitter Disasters in R

+- Have each of the lab analyses been published with a Git repository?
+- Do each of the lab have a post with interesting findings from the lab report?
+- Does each lab post link to the lab's research compendium/repository?
-- For each lab analysis, is there clear and legible:
+- For each lab, is there clear and legible:
   - purpose
   - methodology
   - data availability and metadata / data citations
   - code
   - visualization of results
   - interpretation of results in relation to relevant course readings?
-- Have each of the lab analyses been published with a Git repository?
-- Can any steps be taken to improve reproducibility of the analyses?
+- Can any steps be taken to improve reproducibility of the lab?
-- There are *three* labs thus far:
-  - Dar es Salaam Resilience in PostGIS SQL
-  - Chicago COVID-19 Spatial Accessibility in Python
-  - Twitter Disasters in R